 LU = Beginning of leaf unfolding: The first regular surfaces of leaves become visible in about 3 places on the observed plant.
-The first leaf of a plant has pushed out of the bud
+The first leaf of a plant has pushed out of the bud up to its leaf stalk.

 FL = Full leafs: This phase occurs when about 95% of all leaves are unfolded.